open-data/docker-og/readme.md

    1. Select `CKAN`
    1. Select what you want to install for CKAN:
       * `SSH (Required for Repositories)`: will install and configure the ssh command along with the ssh-agent and keys.
-      * `Database`: will destroy the current database and import a fresh one from `backup/ckan_db.pgdump`
+      * `Core Database`: will destroy the current `og_ckan_local` database and import a fresh one from `backup/ckan_db.pgdump`
          * The database for CKAN is large, so importing the database will take a long time.
+         * You may recieve warnings during the pg_restore: `out of shared memory`, this can be ignored, the import will just take longer.
+      * `Registry Database`: will destroy the current `og_ckan_registry_local` database and import a fresh one from `backup/ckan_registry_db.pgdump`
+         * The database for CKAN Registry is not too large, however it has a lot of tables so importing the database will take a long time.
+         * You may recieve warnings during the pg_restore: `out of shared memory`, this can be ignored, the import will just take longer.
+      * `Registry Datastore Database`: will destroy the current `og_ckan_registry_ds_local` database and import a fresh one from `backup/ckan_registry_ds_db.pgdump`
+         * The database for CKAN Registry is not too large, however it has a lot of tables so importing the database will take a long time.
+         * You may recieve warnings during the pg_restore: `out of shared memory`, this can be ignored, the import will just take longer.
-      * `Repositories`: will destroy all files inside of the `ckan` directory, re-grenerate the Python environment, and pull & install all required repositories related to CKAN into the Python environment.
+      * `Repositories`: will destroy all files inside of the `ckan/default/src` directory, and pull & install all required repositories related to CKAN and install them into the Python environment.
       * `Set File Permissions`: will set the correct file and directory ownerships and permissions.
       * `All`: will execute all of the above, use this for first time install or if you wish to re-install everything.
       * `Exit`: will exit the installation script.